Ergodicity of the underdamped mean-field Langevin dynamics: Application to GAN

+Moreover, since $F$ defined above is convex and $H$ is strictly convex, this is also a sufficient condition for $m^*$ being the unique minimizer.
+It has been proved in \cite[Theorem 2.11]{HRSS19} that such $m^*$ can be characterized as the invariant measure of the overdamped mean-field Langevin dynamics:

+Also it has been shown that the marginal laws $m_t$ converge towards $m^*$ in Wasserstein metric.
+Notably, the (stochastic) gradient descent algorithm used in training the neural networks can be viewed as a numerical discretization scheme for the overdamped MFL dynamics, see \cite[Section 3.2]{HRSS19} for more details.
+It is noteworthy that the optimization of the weights of the deep neural network (containing more than one hidden layer) can also be formulated as a mean-field optimization problem, which however is not convex.
+As a result, a general theory for the deep learning via mean-field optimization is still absent, though some partial results and analogs have been developed, see e.g.~Hu, Kazeykina and Ren \cite{HKR19}, Jabir, \v{S}i\v{s}ka and Szpruch \cite{JSS19}, Conforti, Kazeykina and Ren \cite{CKR20}, Domingo-Enrich, Jelassi and Mensch \cite{DJMRB2020}, \v{S}i\v{s}ka and Szpruch \cite{SS20}, Lu, Ma, Lu, Lu and Ying \cite{LMLLY20}.

-Recently there is a strong interest in generating samplings according to a distribution only empirically known using the so-called generative adversarial networks (GAN).
-From a mathematical perspective, the GAN can be viewed as a (zero-sum) game between two players: the generator and the discriminator, and can be trained through an overdamped Langevin process, see e.g.~Conforti, Kazeykina and Ren \cite{CKR20}, Domingo-Enrich, Jelassi, Mensch, Rotskoff and Bruna \cite{DJMRB20}.
-On the other hand, it has been empirically observed and theoretically proved (in case with convex potentials) by Cheng, Chatterji, Bartlett and Jordan in \cite{CCBJ18} that the simulation of the underdamped Langevin process converges more quickly than that of the overdamped Langevin dynamics.
+Recently, there is a strong interest in generating samplings according to a distribution only empirically known using the so-called generative adversarial networks (GAN), see e.g.~the pioneering work \cite{GAN14}.
+From a mathematical perspective, the GAN can be viewed as a (zero-sum) game between two players: the generator and the discriminator, and can be trained through an overdamped Langevin process, see e.g.~Conforti, Kazeykina and Ren \cite{CKR20}, Domingo-Enrich, Jelassi, Mensch, Rotskoff and Bruna \cite{DJMRB2020}.
+On the other hand, it has been empirically observed and theoretically proved in some cases in Cheng, Chatterji, Bartlett and Jordan in \cite{CCBJ18} as well as in Cheng, Chatterji, Abbasi-Yadkori, Bartlett and Jordan \cite{CCAYBJ2020} that the simulation of the underdamped Langevin process converges more quickly than that of the overdamped Langevin dynamics.
 Therefore, in this section we shall implement an algorithm to train the GAN through the underdamped mean-field Langevin dynamics.

-Denote by $\mu$ the empirically known distribution.
-The generator aims at generating samplings of a random variable $Y$ so that its distribution $\ell$ is eventually close to $\mu$.
-Meanwhile, the discriminator trains a parametrized function $y\mapsto \Phi(m^X, y)$ in the form: \bea \Phi(m^X, y) = \dbE^{m^X}[C\phi(Ay+b)] , \eea where $\phi$ is a fixed activation function and the random variable $X:=(C, A, b)$ satisfies the law $m^X$, to distinguish the distributions $\mu$ and $\ell$.
-Such parametrization is expressive enough to represent all continuous functions on a compact set according to the Universal Representation Theorem, see e.g.~Hornik \cite{hor91}.
-Since we are going to make use of the underdamped MFL process to train the discriminator, we also introduce the random variable $V$, so that together $(X,V)$ satisfies a distribution $m$.